OpenCLTBrigade/cmpd-holiday-gift/README.md

 Data is stored in an [Sqlite] database using the [Sequelize] ORM.
 Some of the fields are encrypted using [sequelize-encrpyted].

+Email in development environment is sent through mailtrap.io.
+A mailtrap account will be required to test email services.

 The frontend is written in [Vue] and [Less].
 It is assembled using [Webpack] and [vue-loader].
 The theme is [AdminLTE], based on [Bootstrap 3].